 - Low grade fever - under 38°C

 For babies born prematurely, or with low immunity, heart or lung problems, RSV can cause a severe or even life-threatening infection of Bronchiolitis or Pneumonia.
+Here in New Zealand Maori and Pacific babies are disproportionately represented, even if they were born at full term.
 Signs of a serious infection are:

 - Poor feeding or dehydration